bankswe-portfolio/tech-writing-portfolio/docs/index.md

 What drives me is clarity: giving engineers, developers, and product teams the confidence to adopt and extend complex technology.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/william-banks-7a736793/) for my full background.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/william-banks-7a736793/) for my full background, or check out [my Resume](https://docs.google.com/document/d/1yv8pqGzOZew67R3HoX8QbaK1VehR5nlt/export?format=pdf)

 ## Skills & Tools